 Certainly Bodrum’s best boutique hotel, Maçakızı’s modern architecture somehow blends perfectly with its natural surroundings, especially the bold bougainvillea flowers.
 The beautiful private suites overlook the hotel’s private beach, while the winding stairs all around the estate direct guests down through a spa, gym, restaurant, and bar.
 The hotel has also become quite famous for its excellent cuisine and perfectly mixed cocktails.

-Located inside a historic stone house with colorful shutters and trees all around, Otel Sobe thoroughly reflects Cunda Island’s idyllic vibe in every detail.
-There are just five individually decorated rooms, a beautiful garden where you can enjoy your breakfast (composed of local ingredients), and a private beach where the colors of the sea and the potted plants sway in the wind.
+Located inside a historic stone house with colourful shutters and trees all around, Otel Sobe thoroughly reflects Cunda Island’s idyllic vibe in every detail.
+There are just five individually decorated rooms, a beautiful garden where you can enjoy your breakfast (composed of local ingredients), and a private beach where the colours of the sea and the potted plants sway in the wind.

-A quiet and peaceful retreat in the Ulupelit village (about a 45 minute drive from Istanbul), Casa Lavanda’s 14 suites are all sheltered under the shade of oak, pine, and beech trees.
-With Swiss chalet-inspired décor, lush garden (where you’ll always find a sun chair overlooking the beautiful landscape), large outdoor pool, professional spa, and restaurant with top-notch cuisine, this is a romantic and inspiring place.
+A quiet and peaceful retreat in Ulupelit village (about a 45-minute drive from Istanbul), Casa Lavanda’s 14 suites are all sheltered under the shade of oak, pine and beech trees.
+With Swiss chalet-inspired décor, a lush garden (where you’ll always find a sun chair overlooking the beautiful landscape), a large outdoor pool, professional spa, and restaurant with top-notch cuisine, this is a romantic and inspiring place.

 A boutique hotel with one of the best views in Istanbul, Sumahan is located right by the Bosphorus on the city’s Asian side, in the wealthy Çengelköy neighborhood.
-Formerly a distillery, Sumahan has renovated and transformed the space into an ultra modern yet cozy environment, with amazing sunsets and sunrises from its rooms and waterfront restaurant.
+Formerly a distillery, Sumahan has renovated and transformed the space into an ultra-modern yet cozy environment, with amazing sunsets and sunrises to be seen from its rooms and waterfront restaurant.